F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_virtual_server.html.markdown

 * `mask` - (Optional) Mask can either be in CIDR notation or decimal, i.e.: 24 or 255.255.255.0.
 A CIDR mask of 0 is the same as 0.0.0.0

 * `source_address_translation` - (Optional) Can be either omitted for none or the values automap or snat

+* `translate_address` - Enables or disables address translation for the virtual server.
+Turn address translation off for a virtual server if you want to use the virtual server to load balance connections to any address.
+This option is useful when the system is load balancing devices that have the same IP address.

+* `translate_port` - Enables or disables port translation.
+Turn port translation off for a virtual server if you want to use the virtual server to load balance connections to any service

 * `ip_protocol`- (Optional) Specify the IP protocol to use with the the virtual server (all, tcp, or udp are valid)